bots-garden/simplism/docs/use-the-store-api.md

 --information "👋 I'm the store service" \
 --service-name store
 ```
+> You can define the path of the store with the `--store-path` flag.
+Otherwise the store db file will be stored in the same folder as the wasm file (and the name will be the wasm file name + ".store.db")
 This will activate a new endpoint at `http://localhost:8080/store`.

 It's possible to use a configuration file to start the Simplism store: